jadecobra/python_tdd_exercises/source/basic_objects/none.rst

 .. meta::
   :description: Beginner Python TDD tutorial — what is None? (the simplest object / singleton).
 Project ``none``: uv init, pytest-watcher, git. test_what_is_none keeps assertIs(None, None) beside assertIsNone(None); then red-green-refactor "is None a boolean / int / float / str / tuple / list / set / dict?" with assertIsNotNone, assertIsInstance, assertNotIsInstance.
 Shows None is not False, 0, 0.0, '', (), [], set(), or {}.
 Real AssertionError strings: "unexpectedly identical: None", "unexpectedly None", "False is not None", "0 is not None", "{} is not None", "None is not an instance of <class 'bool'>".
 Introduces assertIsNone / assertIsNotNone (parallel to assert x is None / is not None); reuses assertIsInstance / assertNotIsInstance; digression that {} is empty dict while set() is empty set.
 Builds on AssertionError (assertIs / assertIsNot) before booleans/truthiness.
 Part of Jacob Itegboje's Pumping Python series.
-  :keywords: Jacob Itegboje, Pumping Python, what is None, python None, NoneType, simplest object python, None singleton, assertIsNone, assertIsNotNone, assertIs, assertIsNot, assertIsInstance, assertNotIsInstance, unexpectedly identical None, unexpectedly None, False is not None, 0 is not None, set() is not None, {} is not None, None is not False, None is not 0, None vs empty list, None vs empty dict, is None vs == None, empty set vs empty dict, set() vs {}, testing for None unittest, TDD None, red green refactor None, uv run pytest-watcher, remove the commented lines, test_what_is_none, test_none_v_boolean, test_none_v_dictionary, Python basic objects TDD
+  :keywords: Jacob Itegboje, Pumping Python, what is None, python None, NoneType, simplest object python, None singleton, assertIsNone, assertIsNotNone, assertIs, assertIsNot, assertIsInstance, assertNotIsInstance, unexpectedly identical None, unexpectedly None, False is not None, 0 is not None, set() is not None, {} is not None, None is not False, None is not 0, None vs empty list, None vs empty dict, is None vs == None, empty set vs empty dict, set() vs {}, testing for None unittest, TDD None, red green refactor None, uv run pytest-watcher, remove the commented lines, test_what_is_none, test_is_none_a_boolean, test_is_none_a_dictionary, Python basic objects TDD

 .. include:: ../links.rst